BestAgents Logo

 Red Flags to Watch For and How to Negotiate After Inspection Results

-• Water Damage: Stains on ceilings, walls, or in basements indicate past or present water intrusion problems
+• Water Damage: Stains on ceilings, walls, or lower-level spaces may indicate past or ongoing water intrusion.

-• Foundation Cracks: Horizontal cracks or cracks wider than 1/4 inch may signal structural issues
+• Foundation Cracks: Horizontal cracks or cracks wider than ¼ inch could signal structural concerns.

-• Plumbing Issues: Galvanized pipes, slow drains, or low water pressure
+• Plumbing Issues: Aging pipe materials, slow drainage, or inconsistent water pressure.

 Negotiating After Inspection

-Once you receive the inspection report, you have several options for moving forward.
-Don't panic if issues are found—most homes have some concerns that can be addressed through negotiation.
+Once buyers receive the inspection report, they have several options for moving forward.
+Inspection findings are common in residential transactions, and most issues can be addressed through strategic negotiation.

-Walk Away: If major structural or system issues are discovered and the seller won't negotiate, you may have grounds to terminate the contract, depending on your inspection contingency clause.
+If major structural or safety issues arise and the seller declines to negotiate, buyers may have the option to exit the agreement depending on their inspection contingency.

 “A professional home inspection is your opportunity to make an informed decision.
 Don’t skip this critical step in the buying process.”